Ideas for Cooking With Walnut Oil

 There are a lot of unique oils on the market, along with some old ones that people have forgotten about.
 These oils are part of a select group made from nuts and seeds.
 They are also called condiment oils.

 - Walnut oil is typically made from Persian walnuts and is generally produced in France, Australia, New Zealand, or California.

-- It can be a little on the pricey side, but if you use it correctly, one bottle will last you 6-12 months.
+- It can be a little on the pricey side, but if you use it correctly, one bottle will last you 6 to 12 months.
 You will find many uses for it.

-- Best of all, walnut oil is good for you as it is an omega-3 oil.
+- Best of all, the oil is good for you as it is an omega-3 oil.

-- Walnut oil has a delicate, nutty scent to it.
+- This oil has a delicate, nutty scent to it.

 - It is excellent when used in salad dressings.

 - It is also an excellent substitute for olive oil for dipping.

 - Be careful not to get the temperature too high when using it in heating situations because it will kill the antioxidants.

 - The high temperatures used in frying will also remove the walnut oil's flavor and give it a rather bitter taste.

 - It is made from dried nuts, hence its nutty flavor.